DavidMarzocca/SpaceviewLive/README.md

 Once the SpaceviewLive folder is copied somewhere on your mac:

 0. Double click on install.command.
-   A folder /photos/ is created and the photos are downloaded inside.
+   A folder /photos/ is created (inside the folder where the script is installed) and the photos are downloaded inside.
    Every 30 minutes the script will check for an update on the DSCOVR website.

 0. With MacOSX, in order to put these pictures as wallpaper and make it refresh automatically: